 mini fridges are the smallest available

-mini fridges (sometimes called cube fridges) are good for keeping beverages
+smallest mini fridges (sometimes called cube fridges) are good for keeping

-cool and sometimes storing a small lunch, but not much else.
-Many of these
+beverages cool and sometimes storing a small lunch, but not much else.
+Many of

-models are small enough to fit under a desk and inexpensive, but they also tend
+these models are small enough to fit under a desk and inexpensive, but they

-to be made of cheap components that leave them inefficient and unreliable.
+also tend to be made of cheap components that leave them inefficient and

-there's more room for storing food and drinking inside.
-(An auto defrost
+no freezer compartment, there's more room for storing food and drinking inside.

-function takes care of any ice that might build up.)
+(An auto defrost function takes care of any ice that might build up.)
+It's also

 delicate items like lettuce may freeze if you put them toward the back of the